cilium/cilium/Documentation/install/upgrade.rst

 If there are no changes required to the resources between two Cilium versions (e.g., between two patch releases in the same minor version), then it is possible to upgrade Cilium simply by editing the cilium image tag in the DaemonSet.
-However, this short-cut should only be done if the specific upgrade instructions below confirm that it is safe.
+However, this short-cut should only be done if the :ref:`specific_upgrade` instructions below confirm that it is safe.

+When upgrading from one minor release to another minor release, for example 1.x to 1.y, it is generally safer to upgrade first to the latest release in the 1.x.z series, then subsequently upgrade to 1.y.
+This way, if there is any unexpected issue during the upgrade, it can be safely rolled back to the latest good version.

 Below we will show examples of how Cilium should be upgraded using Kubernetes rolling upgrade functionality in order to preserve any existing Cilium